hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 ## IPv6

-Open API supports IPv6 for the HTTP-based protocol, but not for streaming at the time of writing.
+Starting from [firmware 2.10.0.501](https://bksv.com/lanxi-firmware), Open API supports IPv6 for both HTTP and streaming (note that PTP is still limited to IPv4).

-IPv6 will be supported in a future firmware release, and the code samples in this repository will work with IPv6 without any modifications.

 The module's IPv6 addresses are shown on the module's home page; click *Network* and look under the *IPv6* heading.